nmisyats/aurora/README.md

 You can now use the `aurora` command line tool from the environment.
-It has been dynamically installed, i.e. modifying the source code modifies directly the installed `aurroa` tool without need to rebuild and reinstall.
+It has been dynamically installed, i.e. modifying the source code modifies directly the installed `aurora` tool without need to rebuild and reinstall.

 To ensure installation is successfull, run the unit tests with: